Geometric and arithmetic aspects of approximation vectors: Algebraic vectors

 \begin{remark} It is interesting to find other measures on $\R^d$ which give full measure to the set of $\theta$ which satisfy the conclusions of Theorems \ref{thm: main best} and \ref{thm: main epsilon}.
 In this regard, we note the following.
 An examination of the proof of Theorem \ref{thm: refinement Horesh bundle} shows that its conclusion holds for every $\theta$ for which $\tilde{\Lam}_{\theta}$ is $\left(a_t, \mu_{\srotilde}\right)$-generic.
 Since $\wt{\cB}$ is tempered, by Proposition \ref{prop:JMtempered}, for best approximations it suffices to show that $\wt{\Lam}_\theta$ is $(a_t, \mu)$-generic for $\mu = m_{\XXnA}$.
 It is thus an interesting question to provide examples of measures on $\R^d$ satisfying that $\wt{\Lam}_\theta$ is $(a_t, \mu)$-generic for $\mu = m_{\XXnA}$ for a.e.\;$\theta$.
 Note that this reduction is not valid in the case of $\vre$-approximations.

-Additionally one might want to find measures for which for typical $\theta$, the first two sequences in \eqref{eq: seq best} are equidistributed with respect to $\mu^{(\infty)}$.
-In this regard, we can work with the real space $\XX_n$ instead of $\XXnA$ and with $\mu = m_{\XX_n}$.
-Using the same strategy, we are led to the question of finding a measure $\mu$ satisfying that $\Lam_\theta$ is $\left(a_t, \mu_{\sro}\right)$-generic for a.e.\;$\theta$.
-Examples of such measures can be found in \cite{SimmonsWeiss}; they include natural measures on some self-similar fractals, like the middle-thirds Cantor set, Sierpinski triangle or Koch snowflake. \end{remark}
+In view of a recent result of Aggarwal and Ghosh (see \cite[Cor.
+10.8]{Aggarwal_Ghosh}), $\wt{\Lam}_\theta$ is $(a_t, m_{\XXnA})$-generic if and only if $\Lam_\theta$ is $(a_t, m_{{\XX}_n})$-generic (we are grateful to an anonymous referee for pointing this out).
+Thus it suffices to find measures $\mu$ satisfying that $\Lam_\theta$ is $\left(a_t, \mu_{\sro}\right)$-generic for $\mu$-a.e.\;$\theta$.
+Examples of such measures can be found in \cite{SimmonsWeiss}; they include natural measures on some self-similar fractals, like the middle-thirds Cantor set, Sierpinski triangle or Koch snowflake.
+Furthermore, independently of \cite[Cor.
+10.8]{Aggarwal_Ghosh}, by the strategy employed in this paper, for $\theta$ for which $\Lam_\theta$ is $\left(a_t, \mu_{\sro}\right)$-generic, the first two sequences in \eqref{eq: seq best} are equidistributed with respect to $\mu^{(\infty)}$. \end{remark}

 \begin{proof}[Proof of Corollary \ref{cor: RR for lines}] In light of Theorem \ref{thm: refinement Horesh bundle}, it suffices to compute the measures $\lambda^{(\crly{E}_2)}$ in Case I, for both $\vre$-approximations and best approximations.
 For $\vre$-approximations we find from Proposition \ref{prop: description of measures I eps} that $\lambda^{(\crly{E}_2)} $ is a scalar multiple of $m_{\crly{E}_2}$, which is just Lebesgue measure on $\left[-\frac12,\frac12\right] \cong \bT_1$.
 For best approximations we use Propositions \ref{prop: explicit d=1} and \eqref{eq: RN derivatives Case Ia} to compute the density $F$.
 We leave the details to the reader. \end{proof}